GPT2MEG: Quantizing MEG for Autoregressive Generation: Results

-\begin{sloppypar} We have shown that deep learning models, and particularly the channel-independent Transformer-based model (\texttt{ChannelGPT2}), can generate data with spatial, temporal, and spectral signatures similar to real data.
-We were next interested whether such a foundational model can aid in a downstream task.
-Specifically, we look at the ability of \texttt{ChannelGPT2} to aid in the decoding of experimental task conditions in \cite{cichy2016comparison}. \end{sloppypar}
+\begin{sloppypar} We have shown that the channel-independent, Transformer-based model (\texttt{GPT2MEG}), can generate data with spatial, temporal, and spectral signatures similar to real data.
+We next investigated whether we can use this as a foundational model in a downstream task.
+Specifically, we look at the ability of \texttt{GPT2MEG} to aid in the decoding of experimental task conditions in visual task dataset from \cite{cichy2016comparison}. \end{sloppypar}

-We first investigated whether the task responses generated by the \texttt{ChannelGPT2} model can be classified with performance comparable to trials of real data.
+We first investigated whether the task responses generated by the \texttt{GPT2MEG} model can be classified with performance comparable to trials of real data.
 This also further tests how well the model captures spatiotemporal task-related activity and information.
-The benefit of this approach is that if similar performance is obtained, then \texttt{ChannelGPT2} could simulate an arbitrarily large number of trials to potentially improve decoding of real data through pretraining on this simulated data.
-This is a form of transfer learning where the decoding model, not the forecasting model, is transferred.
+Furthermore, if similar performance can be obtained, then \texttt{GPT2MEG} could be used to simulate an arbitrarily large number of trials to potentially improve decoding of real data through pretraining on the simulated data.
+This is a form of transfer learning, where the decoding model, not the forecasting model (e.g. \texttt{GPT2MEG}), is transferred.

-\begin{sloppypar} We generated 20 trials for all 118 conditions for 1 subject with both \texttt{ChannelGPT2} and \texttt{ChannelGPT2-group}.
-We trained separate linear neural network models on the real data (20 trials/condition) and the generated datasets, with an appropriate 4:1 train and validation set ratio.
-This achieved 17.6\%, 1.9\%, and 7.2\% validation accuracy for the real data, \texttt{ChannelGPT2}, and \texttt{ChannelGPT2-group}, respectively.
-Thus the group model generates more classifiable subject-specific task-responses, but still does not reach the classifiability of real data.
-This and previous analyses indicate the group model successfully leverages larger datasets to produce more accurate task-related activity. \end{sloppypar}
+\begin{sloppypar} First, we generated 20 trials for all 118 conditions for one sample subject, using both \texttt{GPT2MEG} trained on the sample subject and \texttt{GPT2MEG-group} trained on all subjects (with the appropriate subject embedding of the chosen sample subject).
+We then trained separate linear neural network models on the real data (20 trials/condition) and these generated datasets, with an appropriate 4:1 train and validation set ratio.
+This achieved validation accuracies of 17.6\% (real data), 1.9\% (\texttt{GPT2MEG}), and 7.2\% (\texttt{GPT2MEG-group}).
+In short, while the group model generates more classifiable subject-specific task-responses, it still does not reach the classification accuracy of real data.
+Nonetheless, this provides further evidence that \texttt{GPT2MEG-group} successfully leverages larger datasets to produce more accurate task-related activity. \end{sloppypar}

-We also tried obtaining a decoding model directly from the \texttt{ChannelGPT2-group} forecasting model using Bayes' theorem.
-We found limited 5\% accuracy over 1 subject's validation set (versus 40-50\% with a discriminative decoder).
-This generative decoding approach may require larger datasets or more sophisticated architectures.